-An alarming trend among teens, the “Skittles” referred to in “Skittles party” refers to random medications purchased or more likely pilfered from medicine cabinets, then tossed into a communal bowl, from which the party participants take a few or a handful of pills, with the intention of a Russian roulette kind of high.
+The “skittles” referred to in “Skittles party” refers to random medications purchased or more likely pilfered from medicine cabinets, then tossed into a communal bowl, from which the party participants take a few or a handful of pills, with the intention of getting high.

 Several teens have overdosed at these parties, which are also known as “pharming parties.”
 One teen in Knoxville, Tennessee died from a “Skittles party” drug overdose in 2013, just days before he was supposed to head off to college.

 Even if not taken in excess, certain combinations of medications can be dangerous and even deadly based on their interactions.

 These interactions can vary based on changes in the absorption, distribution, metabolism, and excretion of the drug within the body.
 Because of this, drug reactions are largely unpredictable.
 Particularly dangerous reactions can occur when a person takes two or more drugs that have similar properties because the effects are magnified.
 A communal bowl of pills from parents’ medicine cabinets makes this risk quite likely.

 Compounding this danger is the fact that alcohol is often present at these parties, and alcohol often has harmful interactions with prescription medications and over-the-counter drugs, even with some herbal remedies.